danvuk567/SP500-Stock-Analysis/Sector-Sub_Industry-Performance-Analysis/readme.md

 ![SP500_GICS_Sector_Ticker_Return_Count_Python.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_GICS_Sector_Ticker_Return_Count_Python.jpg?raw=true)

-It looks like **Communication Services**, which had the smallest count of Tickers, had the lowest % of # of positive Cumulative Returns of all Sectors at **47.86** and meaning that there were more negative Cumulative Returns than positive.
-The **Energy** Sector** was the only Sector that had no Tickers with negative Cumulative % Returns in the past 4 years.
+It looks like **Communication Services**, which had the smallest count of Tickers, had the lowest % of # of positive Cumulative Returns of all Sectors at **47.86%**.
+There were more negative Cumulative Returns than positive.
+The **Energy** Sector** was the only Sector that had **100%** of # of positive Cumulative Returns.
+There were no Tickers with negative Cumulative % Returns in the past 4 years.